 The builders of great forts also equipped them with great guns, powerful enough terrorize enemy armies.
 Here we are with the three largest cannons in Karnataka.
 Two are at Bidar fort and one from Bjiapur.
 Also there are few more cannons from Raichur and Gulbarga fort.. these cannons are long 20 feet or more.

-Lets start with the largest piece.
-This at Bidar, the capital of Bahamani kingdom.
+Lets start with the largest piece - Badi Tope of Bidar Fort the capital of Bahamani kingdom.
+True to its name its is a "big gun."
 Positioned strategically on a massive turret to defend the fort's western and southern walls.
 Here are my estimates of its physical dimensions-

 Overall length - 18 feet